Low-Dose Naltrexone: Benefits and Side Effects

 LDN and weight loss

-The proposed mechanism of weight loss induction by Contrave suggests that bupropion stimulates secretion of the appetite suppressing hormone called aMSH.
 However, bupropion also induces the secretion of endogenous opioid products that inhibit aMSH.
-It is believed that naltrexone circumvents this problem by blocking the inhibitory action of these opioid products on aMSH [49,50].
+Naltrexone is thought to solve this problem.
+It does this by blocking the effects of opioid products on aMSH [48-49].

 An 8-milligram extended-release dose of naltrexone would not be considered LDN.
 Evidence supporting LDN for weight loss is limited; however, there is reason to believe that LDN could support weight loss.

-There is evidence that increasing endogenous endorphin levels can improve insulin control [51].
-Improvements in insulin control carry numerous benefits, including easier fat loss, decreased disease risk, fewer cravings, better brain health, and improved cognition [52].
+There is evidence that increasing endogenous endorphin levels can improve insulin control [50].
+Better insulin control has many benefits.
+These include easier fat loss, lower disease risk, fewer cravings, improved brain health, and better cognition [51].

 Additionally, chronic inflammation is associated with metabolic syndrome and weight gain.
 Therefore, the anti-inflammatory effects of LDN could support weight loss [52].
 There is limited evidence to support this theory.

-Wilfrid Noel Raby, PhD, MD, and adjunct clinical professor at Albert Einstein College of Medicine, prescribes very low-dose naltrexone at night to treat insomnia.
-He explains that abolishing the cortisol surge in the evening reduces sympathetic activity, which contributes to the delay in falling asleep.
+Wilfrid Noel Raby, PhD, MD, is an adjunct clinical professor at Albert Einstein College of Medicine.
+He prescribes very low-dose naltrexone at night to help with insomnia.
+He explains that stopping the cortisol surge in the evening lowers sympathetic activity.
+This helps people fall asleep faster.

 Can LDN increase longevity?